-While Mawson’s work led directly to the establishment of Australian Antarctic Territory, it was left to Phillip Garth Law to consolidate Australia’s reputation in Antarctica after the establishment of ANARE.
-As a tireless promoter of Australia’s Antarctic interests, he secured substantial and ongoing national commitment to Antarctica.
+While Mawson’s work led directly to the establishment of the Australian Antarctic Territory (AAT), Phillip Law consolidated Australia’s reputation in Antarctica under the Australian National Antarctic Research Expeditions (ANARE).
+As an indefatigable promoter of Australia’s Antarctic interests, he secured substantial and ongoing national commitment to Antarctica.

-In January 1949 Phillip Law was appointed Director of the Antarctic Division and leader of ANARE – a position which he was to hold for the next 17 years.
+In 1949, Law was appointed Director of the Antarctic Division and leader of ANARE – a position which he was to hold for the next 17 years.

-Law capitalised on the experiences of the pioneers and, with the benefit of better ships and modern technology, under his leadership ANARE achieved in a short time what would have been inconceivable to the early explorers.
-It was Law whose leadership led to the establishment of Mawson, the first permanent station on the continent.
+Law capitalised on the experiences of the pioneers and, with the benefit of better ships and modern technology, under his leadership ANARE achieved in a short time what would have been inconceivable to early explorers.
+It was Law whose leadership led to the establishment of Mawson, the first permanent Australian station on the continent, followed by Davis.

-In 1987 Law Base, named in honour of Phillip Law, was established in the Larsemann Hills near the site where Law first landed in February 1958.
+In 1987, in his honour, Law Base was established in the Larsemann Hills near the site where Law first landed in 1958.